AxelKrypton/BashLogger/README.md

     - [ ] Offer date activation (now only the level label is printed)
  - [ ] Explore the possibility to implement a "level factory" to give possibility to the user to create their levels

+## A similar logger in C++

+The idea to implement this logger in this way came to my mind from the fact that I already sometimes use a similar tool in `C++` codebases, which is called **Einhard** and which is [freely available](https://gitlab.com/Marix/Einhard).
+Check it out!